bigbluebutton/bbb-install/README.md

 ### Installation Videos

-Using Digital Ocean as an example, put together this video to get you going quickly: [Using bbb-install.sh to setup BigBlueButton on Digital Ocean](https://youtu.be/D1iYEwxzk0M).
+Using Digital Ocean as an example, we put together this video to get you going quickly: [Using bbb-install.sh to setup BigBlueButton on Digital Ocean](https://youtu.be/D1iYEwxzk0M).

 Using Amazon EC2, see [Install using bbb-install.sh on EC2](https://youtu.be/-E9WIrH_yTs).